rspec/rspec-rails/features/controller_specs/README.md

 (ActionController::TestCase::Behavior).
 It allows you to simulate a single http request in each example, and then specify expected outcomes, including:

-* templates that are rendered by the action
+* rendered templates
+* redirects
-* instance variables that are assigned in the controller to be shared with the view
+* instance variables assigned in the controller to be shared with the view
-* cookies that get sent back with the response
+* cookies sent back with the response

 To specify outcomes, you can use: